×

 • Korean is spoken as a national language in: North Korea, South Korea.

 You will also get to know the continents where Swahili and Korean speaking countries lie.
-Based on the number of people that speak these languages, the position of Swahili language is not available and position of Korean language is 12.
+Based on the number of people that speak these languages, the position of Swahili language is 21 and position of Korean language is 12.
 Find all the information about these languages on Swahili and Korean.

 Swahili and Korean Language History